ibm-z-oss-oda/funcsigs/README.rst

 --------------------

 ``funcsigs`` is a backport of the `PEP 362`_ function signature features from Python 3.3's `inspect`_ module.
-The backport is compatible with Python 2.6, 2.7 as well as 3.3 and up.
-3.2 was supported by version 0.4, but with setuptools and pip no longer supporting 3.2, we cannot make any statement about 3.2 compatibility.
+The backport is compatible with Python 2.7 as well as 3.4 and up.
+3.2 was supported by version 0.4, and 3.3 was supported by version 0.5 but with setuptools and pip no longer supporting 3.3, we cannot make any statement about 3.2 and 3.3 compatibility.

 Compatibility
 `````````````

 The ``funcsigs`` backport has been tested against:

-* CPython 2.6
 * CPython 2.7
-* CPython 3.3
 * CPython 3.4
 * CPython 3.5
 * CPython nightlies